-Time use diary design for our times - an overview, and an example of a 'drag- and-drop' diary instrument for online application.
+Time use diary design for our times - an overview, presenting a 'click-anddrag' diary instrument for online application.

-Sullivan, Oriel; Gershuny, Jonathan; Sevilla, Almudena; Walthery, Pierre and Vega,
+Sullivan, Oriel; Gershuny, Jonathan; Sevilla, Almudena; Walthery, Pierre and Vega, Marga

-Marga

-Centre for Time Use Research

-Department of Social Science, UCL (IOE)
+Centre for Time Use Research Department of Social Science, UCL (IOE)

-Time use diary design for our times - an overview, presenting a Drop-and-drag diary instrument for online application.
+Time use diary design for our times - an overview, presenting a 'click-and-drag' diary instrument for online application.